simplekube/kit/README.md

 dependencies.

 This module is an attempt to solve above challenges by adopting Kubernetes best practices & turning them into programmable implementations.
-It should be able to detect issues within the Kubernetes system proactively, report misconfigurations if any, analyse performance drifts, & so on.
-This should be able to consume existing libraries that solve some of these problems.
-This module may eventually offer product teams to assert their product's operational needs even before running the same in production.

 ## Use as a library
 This project can be used as a library by various out-of-tree golang projects